Plug and Play Parsers

 "Well, yes.....that's what a parser does....."

-but throughout those years building iOS apps I've seen many different implementions that go beyond this - some are concerned with executing on background thread, others with notifying the UI when they are finished and others still parse in the view controllers they are called from.
-None of those implementation details really have anything to do with parsing but it's easy mix up the environment that a parser will execute in with the parsing itself.
+But throughout those years building iOS apps, I've seen many different implementations that bolt extra functionality on, to go beyond parsing - some are concerned with executing on a background thread, others with notifying the UI when they are finished, and others still parse in the view controllers they are called from.
+None of those extras has anything to do with parsing; these extras just make the parsing logic harder to understand.

-First things first, as this is a solution for supporting more than one parser we need to abstract out the common functionality into a parent/base class that our PostParser
+First things first, as this is a solution for supporting more than one parser, we need to abstract out the common functionality into a parent/base class that our PostParser will inherit from:

 @interface WBMParser : NSObject